Wigner and Kondo physics in quantum point contacts revealed by scanning gate microscopy: Acknowledgements

 \section{Acknowledgements}

-We thank H. Baranger, J. Meyer, X. Waintal, and S. Florens for discussions.
+We thank H. Baranger, J. Meyer, X. Waintal, D. Weinmann, J.-L. Pichard, and S. Florens for discussions.
 This work was supported by the French Agence Nationale de la Recherche (``ITEM-exp'' project), by FRFC grant $n^o$ 2.4503.12, and by FRS-FNRS grants $n^o$ 1.5.044.07.F and J.0067.13.
 F.M. and B.H. acknowledge support from the Belgian FRS-FNRS, S.F. received support from the FSR at UCL, and V.B. acknowledges the award of a ``chair d'excellence'' by the Nanosciences foundation in Grenoble.